j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

     - some code-level testing has been done using VirtualBox on much older versions (Catalina, Big Sur):
         - custom gui-only hotkeys are disabled for Mac systems.
 Reason is Python libraries used for gui and hotkeys (`tkinter` & `pynput` respectively) interfere with each other due to them running on same main thread.
         Thus hotkeys must be typed manually.
 Also bot can be still halted without hotkeys by quickly dragging mouse cursor to upper-left corner.
         - mac uses `16:10` aspect ratio as a baseline and lacks the support for recommended `16:9` resolutions.
 Again, this can probably be fixed by using the tricks explained above in resolution section.
         - if using running the bot inside gui doesn't work, you can use the no-gui version of bot.
 You can still use gui to update settings, hotkeys and plan queue, then close gui and switch to no-gui version.

 The only *"OS-independent solution"* would be a dual boot setup: install a separate Windows version/widely supported Linux distribution, then run btd6 + bot in this environment.
 - Don't try to use virtual machine.
 These cannot properly utilize GPU which makes your game run on extremely low fps.

+#### [Keyboard languages]

+There's an issue with keyboard value conversion with different input languages on keyboard.
+This reason is current system stores values in strings instead of keycodes.

+Current saving process:
+- user gives input
+- input is parsed.
+This can happen in three ways:
+    - store a character literal of that value -> `a` -> "a", `+` -> "+", `-` -> "-"
+    - interpret it as a special key (Space, Enter, Shift, Alt, Ctrl etc.), still initially store it as a string but adds a Key suffix e.g. "Key.Enter".
+    -  numpad keys which become become strings from "<96>" (numpad1) to "<105>" (numpad9)
+- save string into a hotkeys.txt file in custom `value = key` syntax

+Here the main issue is character literals: keyboards can output different value when key at same position is pressed.
+For example
+- Nordic and US keyboards => `-` outputs `-`
+- German keyboard => `-` outputs `/`

+**Why this (possibly) breaks hotkeys:**
+Bot uses Python libraries which innately default to US-centric which would also produce the "-" and this same value is now the output.
+So when user with german keyboard system attempts to input `/`, bot saves this as "-" BUT Bloons TD 6 game still excepts the "/".
+So the chain becomes

+> User sets hotkey "/" -> bot converts this to "-" -> game still expects "/", but instead receives "-"

+Fixing this system would require some larger changes in code base.
+While annoying, this is not a critical issue and won't prevent bot from running.
+It will be fixed at some point in the future, but **there's no estimated time of arrival for this yet**.

+**Temporary fix (until hotkey system gets overhauled)**
+If your hotfix doesn't map properly, you can edit the hotkeys file directly in `btd6bot/btd6bot/Files/text files/hotkeys.txt`.
+Simply change the right side of hotkey and save file.
+For example:
+- you use german keyboard layout and want to replace the default `-` value for bottom path upgrades to match `/`
+- just like above, pressing `-` on a german keyboard results in just `-` again
+- so instead open the file hotkeys.txt file, find the line `upgrade bot = -` and change this to `upgrade bot = /`
+- save the file

+And you're good to go.

 #### [Future updates]